ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

 This is a main door that messes the readability, like long, vague, or unrelated names.

-- Choose Clear, consistent, breaf and descriptive names.
+- Choose Clear, consistent, brief and descriptive names.
 - Choose simple, short, meaningful names.
 - Start naming from domain, data models.
 - One word is better than two, two is better than three.
 Eg: App name (Mahaam): one descriptive word that means jobs or tasks.
 Module names: User, Plan, Task.